Sanofi cuts the price of its most prescribed insulin by 78 percent

 These price cuts will go into effect beginning on Jan.
 1, 2024.

-This action comes on the tails of fellow insulin manufacturers Eli Lilly and Novo Nordisk announcing similar moves to reduce the prices of some of their commonly used insulin products.
+This action comes on the tails of fellow insulin manufacturers Eli Lilly and Novo Nordisk, which announced similar moves to reduce the prices of some of their commonly used insulin products.
 The three manufacturers control the vast majority of the global insulin market.

-Eli Lilly was the first of the companies to announce its price cuts, calling on other companies at the time of to follow in doing so.
-Novo Nordisk followed soon after, announcing earlier this week that it would reducing the prices of four of its “legacy products” by 65 to 75 percent.
+Eli Lilly was the first of the companies to announce its price cuts, calling on other companies to do the same.
+Novo Nordisk followed soon after, announcing earlier this week that it would reduce the prices of four of its “legacy products” by 65 to 75 percent.

-The Biden administration has called for $35 caps on insulin ever since a cap was included in the Inflation Reduction Act for Medicare beneficiaries.
-The administrative has pushed for this measure to be expanded to all patients since the passing of the Inflation Reduction Act.
+The Biden administration has called for $35 price caps on insulin since a cap was included in the Inflation Reduction Act for Medicare beneficiaries.
+The administration has pushed for this measure to be expanded to all patients since the passing of the Inflation Reduction Act.

 In his budget proposal released last week, President Biden included a provision that would cap the cost of a monthly insulin prescription at $35 across the commercial market.